artolon/HW2-Loops-Functions-Classes/README.md

-# homework2
-Repository for homework (class and functions)

-This is where I will store my hw2 file for 9/28
+# Homework2: Loops, Functions, and Classes

+Repo contains the Jupyter notebook for homework #2 questions and answers.
+All questions pertained to basic loops, functions, and an introduction to object-oriented programming.